gopala-kr/ldr/z_cms.md

 *************************

-In layman words, content Management Systems, or CMSs, are platforms that provide graphical interfaces for website management.
+In layman's terms, content Management Systems, or CMSs, are platforms that provide graphical interfaces for website management.
 This means that images, video, text, and even many elements of a website’s layout can be edited by users without the need for any coding or programming.

 Broadly speaking, content management describes any system that allows people to more easily change and update content, especially on their websites.
 When the content (number of pages, images, etc.), and/or the number of contributors, grows large, a content management system (CMS) helps collect and create the content in ways that makes it easy to reuse.